philae-ael/apropOS/README.md

 # Let's run it
 ## Prerequisites

-Need a working cross-compiler (CF http://wiki.osdev.org/GCC_Cross-Compiler) -- I use now clang, it works out of the box with archlinux' one
+- Need a working cross-compiler (CF http://wiki.osdev.org/GCC_Cross-Compiler) -- I use now clang, it works out of the box with archlinux's one
+- Qemu
+- Bochs (and mtools on archlinux)

 ## The toolchain